jinmengrao0/Jinmeng-Rao/README.md

 ## 📈 Vision

-I am passionate about pushing the boundaries of AI by combining:
+I aim to contribute to building next-generation AI systems that are:

-* rigorous research
+* scalable
-* strong engineering
+* efficient
-* real-world impact
+* intelligent

-My long-term goal is to contribute to building next-generation intelligent systems that can reason, adapt, and scale effectively.
+* impactful

 ---

 ## ⚡ Note

-This profile is actively maintained and will showcase my latest work in AI research, machine learning systems, and experimental projects.
+This profile is actively maintained and reflects my current work in AI research and engineering at Google DeepMind.